minicli/docs/docs/index.md

 Apart from that, you'll need [Composer](https://getcomposer.org/) to install and use Minicli.

-### No Built-in Dependencies
+### Zero Dependencies
-What does it mean to be dependency-free?
-It means that you can build a functional CLI PHP application without dozens of nested unknown user-land dependencies.
 Minicli is committed to creating a safer software supply chain ecosystem, that's why we don't bring any chained dependencies with the base `minicli/minicli` package.
+It contains everything you need to create a simple command-line PHP application to consume an API, generate some data, or just playing around with the command line in PHP-land.
 You can always opt to bootstrap your application with the `minicli/application` template repository, and you are encouraged to [share and reuse Minicli commands](/sharing_commands), but we believe that it should be completely up to you which packages you want your application to depend on.

 The base `minicli/minicli` package has only **testing** dependencies; these are only installed when you clone Minicli for development.